GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/04.131-140/09.Since-to-the-Holiest/docs.md

 ---
+title: |
-title: 139.
-Since to the Holiest
+    139. Since to the Holiest - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 139.
+Since to the Holiest.
+Since to the Holiest none may enter in  Save those whom Jesus' blood has cleansed from sin'  The blood is life, and must for sin atone;  Christ is my life, my life in Christ alone.
+    keywords:  |
-    keywords: Church Hymnal, Since to the Holiest, Since to the Holiest none may enter in,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Since to the Holiest, Since to the Holiest none may enter in.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 139. SINCE TO THE HOLIEST
+####  Church Hymnal 1941,

 ```txt

 1.
 Since to the Holiest none may enter in
 Save those whom Jesus' blood has cleansed from sin'